ITRC Fact Sheet 100

 Fraud Alert – A fraud alert heightens credit issuer’s awareness that they need to authenticate and verify the applicant before issuing credit.
 However, it is not 100% reliable and not always heeded.
 They don’t affect your credit score but may slow down the application process.
 When you initially place a fraud alert as a potential victim of identity theft, you will be offered a free credit report as part of your federal rights.
 This is not the same as the free federal annualcreditreport.com (please refer to ITRC Fact Sheet FS 125).

 Security or Credit Freeze – With a freeze, a company may not look at your credit report for the purposes of establishing new lines of credit.
 Companies you already have an existing relationship with (example: a credit card, loan or utility service) may view your reports but only to review your credit-worthiness.
-Placing a freeze is a strong step to take and will affect your ability to get instant credit since it can take up to 3 days to thaw a report.
+Placing a freeze is a strong step to take and will affect your ability to get instant credit since it can take up to three days to lift the freeze from (unfreeze) your credit report.
 However, it also locks out thieves.
 In those states with freeze laws, most state that victims with a police report get this service for free.
 Most states also allow the consumer to buy a freeze.
-You may thaw your freeze anytime you wish to apply for credit but you will need to plan ahead.
+You may lift your freeze anytime you wish to apply for credit but you will need to plan ahead.
 See ITRC Fact Sheet FS 124 for more information or our State & Local Resources to see if your state has a freeze program.

 Passwords – a password should not be a mother’s maiden name.
 If the bank insists on a mother’s maiden name then make one up.
 A strong password should be more than 8 characters in length, and contain both capital letters and at least one numeric or other non-alphabetical character.
 Use of non-dictionary words is also advised.
 Place passwords on all bank accounts and credit cards as a proactive prevention action against account takeover.